Attention Deficit Hyperactivity Disorder (ADHD)

 The mainstay of ADHD treatment is pharmacotherapy.
 Counseling is also helpful along with medication to improve ability to focus and organize.
 For adults, stimulants and antidepressants are the medications most often used.

 ADHD is diagnosed after thorough testing, usually by a psychologist or psychiatrist.
-To start the evaluation process, students may call 785-864-9507 to make an appointment with a Watkins Health Services' physician, or call the Nurse Helpline at 785-864-9583.
-Disability Resources provides a list of other area professionals who can do ADHD evaluations.
+To start the evaluation process, students may call 785-864-9507 to make an appointment with a Watkins Health Services physician.
+The Student Access Center provides a list of other area professionals who can do ADHD evaluations.
 Students should check with their insurance carrier to determine which providers would be covered for an evaluation.

-The guidelines for WHS to initiate a treatment plan, or continue an existing plan for medication have been developed by the WHS medical staff, the KU Office of Student Disability Services, and KU Counseling and Psychological Services.
+The guidelines for WHS to initiate a treatment plan or continue an existing plan for medication have been developed by the WHS medical staff, the Student Access Center and Counseling and Psychological Services.
+There are times when these guidelines may not all apply to an individual.
+If you have questions about the guidelines and how they apply to you, please schedule a time with a Watkins medical provider to discuss your situation.
 These guidelines include:

 - The student must present copies of at least two diagnostic tests done as part of an adult evaluation (examples: WAIS III; Woodcock-Johnson III Cognitive and Achievement Test; Connor AD/HD Rating Scale; Connor Symptom Checklist for Adult ADD)